google/mtail/docs/Deploying.md

 and read new updates appended to these logs as they arrive.
 It will attempt to correctly handle log files that have been rotated by renaming or symlink changes.

+### Getting the logs in

+Use `--logs` multiple times to pass in glob patterns that match the logs you want to tail.
+This includes named pipes.

 ## Writing the programme